HIPAA - Health Insurance Portability and Accountability Act

 By the Office of Compliance & Audit Services

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandates all covered entities to establish policies and procedures to ensure the confidentiality of protected health information (PHI).
-In April 2003, the Office of Compliance and Audit Services (OCAS) implemented its HIPAA privacy policies and procedures and its associated processes.
-This comprehensive audit program was designed as an ongoing internal HIPAA compliance monitoring program and will ensure that the privacy policies and procedures are being followed correctly, that appropriate safeguards are in place and that the privacy of PHI is being maintained in accordance with the mandated standards.
+DMC' s comprehensive audit program was designed as an ongoing internal HIPAA compliance monitoring program and will ensure that the privacy policies and procedures are being followed correctly, that appropriate safeguards are in place and that the privacy of PHI is being maintained in accordance with the mandated standards.

 II.
 Audit Activities